This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Madrid – Salamanca – Santiago de Compostela – San Sebastián – Barcelona – Valencia – Alicante – Almeria – Granada – Malaga – Cordoba – Seville – Cáceres – Toledo – Madrid

 Stop in the major cities on this eclectic itinerary, and take day trips as you go to see the main attractions along the route.
-Enjoy local gastronomy, learn about regional customs, and marvel at the variety that Spain has to offer.
+Enjoy local gastronomy, learn about regional customs, and marvel at the diversity that Spain has in abundance.

 Want to plan your own road trip?
 Get our step-by-step road trip planning guide to help you organize the perfect trip., or check out our favorite road trips in Europe for inspiration.